Upsylon/predictor/README.md

 ## Objectives of the package :dart:

-The package is designed to automate the forecasting process of future sales.
+The objective package is designed to **automate the forecasting process** of sales.
+It implements a complete procedure that leads to accurate results using a **reproducible methodology**.
+Finally, it makes the life of the user simpler by **minimizing the code** needed.

 Based on historical sales data, the forecasts are computed automatically.

-It includes an outlier detection algorithm, the use of multiple predictive models (ARIMA, STLF, ETS, Neural-Networks).
+It includes an outlier detection algorithm and the use of multiple predictive models (ARIMA, STLF, ETS, Neural-Networks).
 The performance of each model is then evaluated and the predictions computed.

-This package comes with a Shiny App:
+This package comes with a **Shiny App**:
 https://upsy.shinyapps.io/Predictor_Baseline/

 ## Downloading the package :cd: